dmcnich/cholasa/shops-food/colonsay-brewery.md

 *"Beauty in a Bottle"*

-Find out about the beer, the brewery itself, our awards and more on our <a href="http://www.colonsaybrewery.co.uk/">website</a>.
+Find out about the beer, the brewery itself, our awards and more on our [website](http://www.colonsaybrewery.co.uk/).